gxf1212/notes/techniques/Building-websites.md

 <img src="https://cdn.jsdelivr.net/gh/user-name/repo-name@master/path/to/figure" style="zoom:50%;" />
 ```

+to attach files, we can only also paste the cdn path, not the relative path

-- common md syntax is ok, Windows backslash and Linux slash are all ok. and zooming:
+- common md syntax is ok, Windows backslash and Linux slash are both ok. and zooming:

   ```html
   <!-- 指定像素值 -->
   ![logo](https://docsify.js.org/_media/icon.svg ':size=50x100')